akhilmanthina/transposer/README.md

 Need to create `.env` file and add your Google PaLM API key as `GOOGLE_API_KEY`.
 Langchain is LLM agnostic, so this can be substituted with any inference model of choice.

+Conda virtual environment recommended, use python 3.8.

-Requires the following Python packages, install with pip, conda virtual environment recommended:
+Requires the following Python packages, install with pip:
 - `music21`
 - `dotenv`
 - `langchain`